How to prepare a 5-minute presentation to the Committee of Adjustment

 From time to time, residents from Long Branch and elsewhere contact me to get help with getting organized for an appearance at the Committee of Adjustment, on the occasion of an Application for Severance that has been submitted for the street on which they live.

 I’ve prepared some notes for a document that a committee of the Long Branch Neighbourhood Association has been working on.
-The document, when it’s completed, will serve as an information package for residents who are faced with a Severance Application at a property close to where they live.
+The document will serve as an information package for residents who are faced with a Severance Application at a property close to where they live.

 These days, many people are in a position to offer advice in such cases.
 We can help you to get a package of information, that is currently available, regarding preparations for a Committee of Adjustment meeting.
 We can also help you to get in touch with key people who can offer advice.